SillyTavern/SillyTavern-Docs/Usage/self-hosted.md

 ### What are the best Large Language Models?

 It is impossible to answer this question as there's no standardized scale of "Best".
-The community ⁠has enough resources and discussions going on Reddit and Discord to form at least some opinion on what is the preferred / go-to model.
+The community has enough resources and discussions going on Reddit and Discord to form at least some opinion on what is the preferred / go-to model.
 Your mileage may vary.

 ### What is the best configuration?